 Nutrition is still an emerging science.
 We still seem to be trying to understand the mechanisms, the cause and effect relationships of the food we eat on our health, well-being and longevity.

-To deal with complexities of a topic like nutrition, we adopt a simplified frame of reference to help us navigate our reality without our mind exploding.
+To deal with the complexities of a topic like nutrition, we adopt a simplified frame of reference to help us navigate our reality without our minds exploding.
 These simplified frames of reference are never perfect.
-It’s also hard one frame of reference that explains everything perfectly.
-Over time we strive to create new and more useful frames of reference that suits use best.
+It’s also hard to have one frame of reference that explains everything perfectly.
+Over time we strive to create new and more useful frames of reference that suits us best.

-Some example of different frames of references for nutrition are:
+Some examples of different frames of references for nutrition are:

 - The Paleo frame of reference says we should eat foods that we evolved with.

 - The vegan frame of reference says we should eat foods that don’t harm other sentient life forms.

 - The hedonistic frame of references says, “if it tastes good, eat it.”

 - The cost frame of reference optimises for the lowest cost per calorie with minimal consideration of nutrition.

 - The Heart Association frame of reference believes that minimising fat, especially saturated fat, will help us avoid heart disease.

 - The conservationist frame of reference tries to eat in a way that we should eat in a way the minimise our impact on the environment.

 - The Seventh Day Adventist Church (who have a large influence through their food companies and medical evangelism) believe that they should eat plants and herbs (and not meat) because that’s how it was in the Garden of Eden.